 The park offers a unique experience with every changing season, from poppies and wild orchids in the foggy spring to intense green canopies in the winter that provides a shady retreat from the warmer inland temperatures during the summer—more about Big Basin Redwood State Park.

 Santa Cruz Clam Chowder Cookoff

-Santa Cruz offers an extensive calendar of events with plenty of notice so everyone has a chance to participate.
-One of the most popular is the Annual Clam Chowder Cook-Off, which takes in February on the Santa Cruz Beach Boardwalk.
+Santa Cruz offers an extensive calendar of events with plenty of notice so that everyone can participate.
+One of the most popular is the Annual Clam Chowder Cook-Off, which takes place in February on the Santa Cruz Beach Boardwalk.

 Woodies on the Wharf

-A hit with car enthusiasts is the Annual Woodies on the Whar.
-This gathering at the Santa Cruz Wharf is the perfect setting for a celebration of the surf spirit and classic surf wagons.
-Around 200 pre-1950s “Woodies” line the wharf.
+A hit with car enthusiasts is the Annual Woodies on the Wharf.
+This gathering at the Wharf is the perfect setting for a celebration of the surf spirit and classic surf wagons.
+Around 200 pre-1950s, “Woodies” line the pier.
 Music, T-shirts, memorabilia, and prize drawings will add to the fun.

-The atmosphere in Santa Cruz California is peaceful, free-spirited, and relaxed.
+The atmosphere in Santa Cruz, California, is peaceful, free-spirited, and relaxed.
 You can easily spend a day exploring this classic California beach town.
-There is so much to see and do in and around Santa Cruz, you might want to make stay a day or two.
+There is so much to see and do you might want to stay for a day or two.